How to Say I love you in the Dutch Language (Pronunciation with Audio)

 Dating Dutch people

 Talking about dating, many Dutch people like to keep things casual and let things progress naturally.
-As many other things in the life of the Dutch, they approach their romantic life also with a sense of practicality.
+Like with many other things in the life of the Dutch, they approach their romantic life with a sense of practicality.